Hecter94/EndlessSky-PluginArchive/README.md

   * [`@1010todd`](https://github.com/1010todd)
     * This guys is an insane plugin creator who made tons of great assets, plugins and also have insane ideas.
 Lot of ideas from this project originally come from some of his work.
 You can check his plugins [here](https://github.com/endless-sky/endless-sky/discussions/7928).
 Respect to this guy.
   * [`@MidnightPlugins`](https://github.com/MidnightPlugins)
-    * He made great plugins with great ideas that have me other great ideas.
+    * He made great plugins with great ideas that have have to me other great ideas.
   * [`@Petersupes`](https://github.com/Petersupes)
     * He created the [Sheragi Rebirth](https://github.com/Petersupes/sheragi-rebirth) plugin, which I partially copied.
   * The whole Endless Sky content creator community!